Vaishali715/Final_Project/README.md

 * Next, the train_test_split function was called, passing both I/O arrays and have them split appropriately into train and test subsets
 * Here we have used stratified train-test split which ensures same proportions of examples in each class.
 This is achieved by setting the 'stratify' argument to the y component of the original dataset

+### Metrics Breakdown
+In evaluating our model we are interested in three main metrics: Precision, Recall and Accuracy Score.
+Precision is calculated as the True Positives as a fraction of our the sum of our True Positive and False Positive.
+In more simpler terms True Positive (TP) is an edible mushroom correctly predicted edible and False Positive (FP) is a poisonous mushroom incorrectly predicted edible.
+Recall is calculated as True Positive as a fraction of the sum of True Positive and False Negative.
+False Negative (FN) in our context is an edible mushroom incorrectly predicted as poisonous.
+Accuracy score is simply the percentage of observations we have classified correctly, which is a good metric of the overall performance of our model.
+Whether we are more interested in Precision and Recall is really dependent on what we are interested in our model.
+Our model has two main outcomes: Poisonous (0) or Edible (1).
+In our case, Precision is more important to us than Recall because we can allow certain edible mushrooms to be predicted as poisonous (False Negative), it may cause wastage but we can allow for some flexibility.
+However, we can not allow for poisonous mushrooms to be misclassified as edible (False Positive) because if anyone eats a such a mushroom it can cause increased health risks along with some legal ramifications.
+Therefore, even though ideally we want to have both a high precision and outcome, in this case if we had to choose we would prefer a higher precision score than outcome.

 ### Explanation of model choice, including limitations and benefits
 * For Mushroom classification we have tried four models:
-  * Logistic Regression (Accuracy: 0.93)
+  * Logistic Regression (Accuracy: 93%)
-  * SVM(Support Vector Machine) (Accuracy: 0.94)
+  * SVM(Support Vector Machine) (Accuracy: 94%)
-  * Deep Neural Network (Accuracy: 0.8387)
+  * Deep Neural Network (Accuracy: 85.4%)
-  * Random Forest Classifier (Accuracy: 1.0)
+  * Random Forest Classifier (Accuracy: 100%)

 Initially we selected and used Logistic Regression Model, but after evaluating other models, such as Deep Neural Network, Support Vector Machine and Random Forest Classifier, we decided to use Random Forest classifier.
-We realized that Neural Network might be overfitting the data by overanalyzing and creating unnecessary patterns, one of the reasons the model yields the least accurate score of the four models with an accuracy of only 83.87%, Then we decided on the Logistic Regression model, and even though the model did a nearly perfect job of a 93% accuracy, we realized that with a total of 20 features and lots of variation in the data due to 20 categorical features, it may be better to use a more complex model that might yield an accuracy of 100%.
+We realized that Neural Network might be overfitting the data by overanalyzing and creating unnecessary patterns, one of the reasons the model yields the least accurate score of the four models with an accuracy of only 85.4%, Then we decided on the Logistic Regression model, and even though the model did a nearly perfect job of a 93% accuracy, we realized that with a total of 20 features and lots of variation in the data due to 20 categorical features, it may be better to use a more complex model that might yield an accuracy of 100%.
 We used Support Vector Machine and the model improved another percentage point to 94%.
 Lastly, we tried the Random Forest model, which yielded an accuracy of 100%.
 Therefore, we decided to give with the Random Forest Model.

 * Benefits
   * First and foremost, Random Forest ended up being the only model that yielded an accuracy of 100% with all observations properly classified.
 Therefore, after trying all other models, we decided to go with Random Forest because it provided us the best results.